JeremyTallant/VBA-challenge/README.md

 * `End Sub` marks the end of the entire subroutine.

 By iterating over each worksheet, the script provides a thorough analysis of stock data across different time frames, offering a more holistic view of stock market trends and behaviors.
+## Testing
+It is essential to test your VBA script to ensure its accuracy and efficiency.
+For this purpose, use the `alphabetical_testing.xlsx` file during development.
+Testing with a smaller dataset before applying the script to the full data set is a best practice in scripting and programming.
+It helps in identifying and resolving issues faster, ensuring that the script is robust and efficient when applied to larger datasets.